pablorodrig16/Getting-and-cleaning-data-course-project/CodeBook.md

         - frequency domain linear angular velocity (Jerk signal) magnitude

 X, Y and Z axis measurements are included in separated variables.
 I used grep function to find those variables names containing 'mean()' and 'std()' in the original test and train data set.
 All measurements values are unitless, they are normalized with a range from -1 to 1.
 To improve the legibility of these complex variables names I changed them from the raw data files as follows.
-The names includes first 'time' or 'frequency' domain, then the measurement ('BodyLinearAcceleration', 'GravityAcceleration' or 'BodyAngularVelocity', 'Jerk' and/or 'Magnitud' if applies), then if it is the 'mean()' or the standard deviation ('std()') and finaly the axis ('X','Y', or 'Z') if applies.
+The names includes first 'time' or 'frequency' domain, then the measurement ('BodyLinearAcceleration', 'GravityAcceleration' or 'BodyAngularVelocity', 'Jerk' and/or 'Magnitud' if applies), then if it is the 'mean' or the standard deviation ('std') and finally the axis ('X','Y', or 'Z') if applies.

 2) summary_std_dataset: this dplyr tbl objets holds 68 variables: